-When it comes to being away from home, we all know that exercise can come way down the priority list.
+When it comes to being away from home, we all know that keeping fit can come way down the priority list.
 Clients, meetings, lunches, tiredness, the lack of kit – the list of excuses is long and distinguished.
 However, with a little planning and a touch of motivation, keeping your body active whilst you’re traveling needn’t be a chore.
 Here are my top tips for keeping active whilst you’re living out of a suitcase.

-Check out the facilities before you leave home.
+Check out the facilities before you leave home

 Ever arrived in a hotel and found out that it has a pool but you have no swimwear?
 Or that there’s a great gym but you have no trainers?
 Don’t let this be another excuse.
 By checking out the facilities at or near where you’re staying, you can pack appropriately for what’s available.
 A quick scroll through a hotel’s website will show you what leisure facilities they have available either on site or nearby.
 Once you know what you have at your disposal you can…